kevle1/paris-2024-olympic-api/README.md

 GET [/medals](https://api.olympics.kevle.xyz/medals)

+Query parameters:

 - `country` (Optional)
-  - Query medals for a specific country using an [alpha 3 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3#Current_codes)
+  - Query medals for a specific country using an [IOC country code](https://en.wikipedia.org/wiki/List_of_IOC_country_codes#Current_NOCs)
-  - Returns empty list if country does not exist or have any medals yet
+  - Returns an empty list if country does not exist or have any medals yet

 ### Example Response